Overview

 nin (not in array)

-Field value is one of the provided values.
+Field value is NOT one of the provided values.

 Existence